Random notes based on the seminal book "NoSQL Distilled by Pramod J. Sadalage and Martin Fowler", aimed at enabling faster comprehension

 NoSQL in perspective

-Over time, enterprises with complex and concurrent data needs created tailored non-relational solutions specific to their respective business environments.
+Over time, enterprise with complex and concurrent data needs created tailored non-relational solutions specific to their respective business environments.

 They are a natural fit for the clustering environment and fulfill the two principal needs of the modern enterprise, viz,